oracle-livelabs/em-omc/logging-analytics/ebs-monitoring/loganalytics-ml-clustering/ml-clustering.md

    ![](images/la-cluster-outlier-tab.png "image11")

-3. You will these issues occurred only once, and indicate an anomaly in the system.
+3. You will see these issues occurred only once, and indicate an anomaly in the system.

    ![](images/outliers-2.png "outliers")